 FSA Afterburner BMX Crankset in 180mm arm length.
 This set is new old stock ( NOS ) from the mid to late 1990’s.
 The first version of this crank had lots of CNC cut outs on the face/rear/sides of each arm.
 This second version set uses the same American Bottom Bracket but has no cut outs on the arms.
 Full Speed Ahead ( FSA ) and CPI made several versions of this crankset for lots of mid school BMX brands including Powerlite, GT and Robinson.
 They came in 165mm, 170mm, 175mm and 180mm lengths.
 The 165mm length was branded for the 1998 GT Show Flatland BMX bike.
 Very stiff cranks that run a 6 spline aluminum spindle that’s 24mm diameter.
 Some sets had a full sealed cartridge bearing, while other sets had a looseball bearing system.

 Do you need to know “how much is my bmx bike worth?”
 If so there are few ways to try finding out.
 You could ask on a vintage bike web forum but that may or may not be an issue.
 Most forums I have come across don’t like members asking the value of an item.
 The best way I have found would be to just check Ebay and click on the “sold items”.
 There are a few websites that try to value a bike, but they fail miserably when it comes to the actual value of a collectable item.
 They basically give you a percentage of the retail value, which doesn’t even work out for a non-collectible.
 Remember those $800 VCR’s back about 40 years ago?
 Well, they are worth about $5 now.
-Same applies to most $2000 bikes 20 years ago, lots of them are not even worth 20% of their original value even in mint condition.
-The technology of a 20 year old bike just isn’t up to par now, unless it’s a collectable item.
+Same applies to most $2000 MTB bikes 25 years ago, lots of them are not even worth 20% of their original value even in mint condition.
+The componentry of a 25 year old mountain bike is almost obsolete, and isn’t worth much dollar wise unless it’s a collectable bike.
 So it’s really difficult to throw out a value of a bike unless all factors are considered.
 Ebay is the best tool out there for the job in my opinion.
 It gives the “today value” of your bike better than any other website I have found.
 Now here is where it gets tricky.
 Some of these old bikes have lots of custom parts on them which could be highly collectable and worth a boat load of cash.
 So make sure to take inventory of the parts on the bike before assessing, good luck!